lmorg/murex/docs/events/onpreview.md

 ## Description

-Murex's readline API supports {{bookmark "full screen previews" "interactive-shell" "autocomplete-preview"}}.
+Murex's readline API supports [full screen previews](/docs/user-guide/interactive-shell.md#autocomplete-preview).
 For example when autocompleting command line parameters, if that parameter is a file then Murex can preview the contents if it is a text file or even an image.